Xexer/abap-code-snippets/wiki/rap-generator.md

 ## Extend with new entity

 After generation, you want to extend the data model with another entity.

+### Root

 Extend the behavior definition.

 ```ABAP
 define behavior for ZBC_I_Child alias Child